mit-rss/intro_to_ros/README.md

 ## References
 The following are selected chapters from the ROS Wiki [Documentation](http://wiki.ros.org/) and [Tutorials](http://wiki.ros.org/ROS/Tutorials).
 If you understand all the concepts covered in these exercises, you should be ready for the following exercises and for most of the ROS related tasks you will be performing throughout the first few labs.
 For more on ROS, visit the [ROS Wiki](http://wiki.ros.org/) section and follow the links to learn more.

+Additionally, reference this amazing ROS cheatsheet to get an overview of all the keywords [here!](https://github.com/ros/cheatsheet/releases/download/0.0.1/ROScheatsheet_catkin.pdf).

 1. [Catkin](http://wiki.ros.org/catkin/conceptual_overview)
 2. Catkin Workspace
 	a.
 [Catkin workspaces](http://wiki.ros.org/catkin/workspaces)